 A few ideas to use this sauce:

-A vegan pasta sauce – or non vegan pasta sauce if you add a spoonful of ricotta or sprinkling of cheese on top!
+A non vegan pasta sauce – add a spoonful of ricotta or sprinkling of cheese on top!

 Healthy pizza sauce without tomatoes